 - If you did not ELECTRONICALLY FILE the prior year return, use $0 as the AGI amount or answer No when asked if you filed a prior year return.
 The IRS database will not have the AGI information if the return was not electronically filed.

-- Used a different preparer last year- visit the preparer to get the AGI information (Line 8b of the 2019 return or line 11 of the 2020/2021 return)
+- Used a different preparer last year- visit the preparer to get the AGI information (line 11 of the prior year return)

 - Get a Transcript- Visit the IRS website to get a copy of the prior year transcript